 Washington leadership program (WLP)

-Our Washington Leadership Program has an 11-year history.
-College students in South Korea are selected through an open, competitive process and spend three weeks in Washington, DC and New York City in July.
+Our Washington Leadership Program has a nearly 15-year history of bringing motivated North Korean defector and South Korean students to Washington, DC, to develop leadership skills, experience government and history, and learn how to affect change on the Korean Peninsula.
+College students in South Korea are selected through an open, competitive process and spend three weeks in Washington, DC, and New York City in July.
 Participants attend lectures, visit international and US institutions, join public events, hold group discussions and meet with young professionals in Washington, DC area.
 They also experience the nation’s historical and cultural sites and events.
 Since 2012, most WLP participants have been North Korean defectors who attend universities in South Korea.

 public education program (PEP)

-Our first PEP event of 2015 was held on February 20 at the Harvard Kennedy School of Government.
-Our guest speaker, a North Korean defector, discussed the higher education system in North Korea.
+One such PEP event was a speech organized by KASM at the Harvard Kennedy School of Government.
+Our guest speaker, a North Korean defector, discussed the challenges and opportunities of higher education system in North Korea.